 Week Two – Raw Juices and Fresh Veggies

-Increase raw juices – beet, carrot, apple, kale, celery, lemon, and ginger.
+This is the week to increase raw juices – beet, carrot, apple, kale, celery, lemon, and ginger.
 Increase fiber with more vegetables especially cruciferous types like dark leafy greens, broccoli, cabbages, brussels sprout, cauliflower, and radishes.
 These also contain indole-3-carbinol which has been shown to increase the rate at which estrogen is broken down through the liver’s detoxification pathway by nearly 50 percent.
 Glutathione, a micronutrient the liver needs to break down estrogen is only found in raw fruits and veggies, which is important as week two estrogen surges.

 Week Three – Greens and Grains

-Eat alkalizing foods like spinach, swiss chard, bok choy, kale, leafy greens, quinoa, buckwheat, and millet.
+During week three, it’s time to eat alkalizing foods like spinach, swiss chard, bok choy, kale, leafy greens, quinoa, buckwheat, and millet.
 These contain soluble fiber to move estrogen out of the body.
 Greens contain calcium and magnesium to help your body utilize the hormones it has.
 Grains contain B vitamins that help produce serotonin, our “feel good” hormone, which is important being that this is the week both estrogen and progesterone surge, and then decline affecting our brain chemistry and moods.

 Week Four – Healthy Fats and Root Vegetables

-Be Kind to Your Liver and It Will Love You Back
+Love Your Liver and It Will Love You Back

 To get the most out of this plan it’s important not to bog down your liver with hormone disrupting foods.
 The cleaner your liver, the more efficiently it can metabolize and move estrogen out of the body.
 Avoid processed foods and sugars, caffeine, alcohol, fried foods, commercial meat and dairy products with antibiotics and growth hormones.